g-cor/Clarity/README.md

 The web app that makes your options clearer!

-##Table of Contents
+## Table of Contents

-0. Introduction
+1. Introduction
-I. Relevant Terminology
+2. Relevant Terminology
-II.
-Why this application was built
+3. Why this application was built
-III.
-How to access the application
+4. How to access the application
-IV.
-How to use the application
+5. How to use the application
-V. Installing files locally
+6. Installing files locally

-## INTRODUCTION
+## Introduction

 Clarity is a web application for League of Legends players that is powered using the Python language and the Flask web framework.
 "Clarity" is also the name of an